hotohoto/study-notes/dev/blender.md

     - render the scene
 - Ctrl + F12
     - render the video
+- Ctrl + \`
+    - toggle the gizmo
 - N
-    - toggle the side panels
+    - toggle the right side panels
+- T
+    - toggle the left toolbox
 - Alt + D
     - make a duplicate link which shares the object data
+- Shift + right click
+    - move cursor
+- Shift + C
+    - move cursor back to the origin

 ## Edit mode